 A judge or magistrate in that particular jurisdiction issues the warrant.

-Can I bail out if I'm arrested for a warrant?
+Can I get bailed out if I'm arrested for a warrant?
 How do I get rid of a warrant?

 This depends on whether the court issues a no-bail order.
 A lot of times the FTA (failure to appear) is an additional charge or an additional violation.
 The penal code for willfully failing to appear in court is PC 1320.
-That may require a separate bail in addition to the bail for original underlying charge.
-If the original crime was a Misdemeanor, the FTA charge will most likely also be a Misdemeanor.
-Otherwise, it's a felony FTA if the underlying charge was a felony or multiple misdemeanors.
+That may require a separate bail in addition to the bail for the original underlying charge.
+If the original crime was a misdemeanor, the FTA charge will most likely also be a misdemeanor.
+Otherwise, it is a felony FTA if the underlying charge was a felony or multiple misdemeanors.
 We can assist with your OC warrants in as little as one business day.
-It's best to speak to an attorney to have your warrant removed, because maybe there might be deeper issues involved.
+It is best to speak to an attorney to have your warrant removed because maybe there are deeper issues involved.

-What can I do if I'm not a citizen and there's a warrant for my arrest?
+What can I do if I am not a citizen and there is a warrant for my arrest?

 Do I need an attorney to remove a warrant?

-It's always advisable to have a warrant attorney who is not only licensed, but also practices primarily criminal defense.
-If you're an illegal alien, most simple misdemeanor charges can be handled by your attorney to avoid incarceration, because the judge could ask the bailiff to hold you until you could pay for your bail.
-Once you are incarcerated, there is always a chance ICE may place a hold on you, even after you've paid the bond and are about to be released.
+It is always advisable to have a warrant attorney who is not only licensed but also practices primarily criminal defense.
+If you are undocumented, most simple misdemeanor charges can be handled by your attorney to avoid incarceration, because the judge could ask the bailiff to hold you until you could pay for your bail.
+Once you are incarcerated, there is always a chance ICE (Immigration Customs Enforcement) may place a hold on you, even after you have paid the bond and are about to be released.
 In that case, you would forfeit the fees you paid to bail out and would still be held by ICE.

 How are California bench warrants issued?

 The bottom line is that when a bench warrant has been issued for you, you could be taken into custody and forced to appear in front of a judge.
-If that is on a Friday afternoon, you'll have to wait until next weekday the court is open.
+If that is on a Friday afternoon, you will have to wait until the next weekday the court is open.
 No bail will be allowed.
-Law enforcement can take you in by coming to your known address, by pulling you over while you're driving, by finding by coincidence/accident (usually in car accidents where people have to show ID's), or anywhere else you are identified by law enforcement.
+Law enforcement can take you in by coming to your known address, by pulling you over while you are driving, by coincidence/accident (usually in car accidents where people have to show IDs), or anywhere else you are identified by law enforcement.
 There are no set times when they can or cannot come for you.
-Once an arrest warrant has been issued, you're considered a fugitive.
+Once an arrest warrant has been issued, you are considered a fugitive.

-This means you can't bail out.
-The reason there is a warrant for your arrest is because the magistrate wants to see you personally or have your legal representative show up to answer for you.
-That's because you have already failed to do something which you were obligated to do, or you promised to do, or was ordered by court to do.
-Once the court is satisfied with you or your attorney's presence and explanation for your failure to appear, the court will decide whether you will be allowed to bail out or leave on your own recognizance based on the new agreement between you and the court.
+This means you cannot be a bailout.
+The reason there is a warrant for your arrest is that the magistrate wants to see you personally or have your legal representative show up to answer for you.
+That is because you have already failed to do something which you were obligated to do, or you promised to do.
+Once the court is satisfied with you or your attorney's presence and explanation for your failure to appear, the court will decide whether you will be allowed to bail out or leave on your recognizance based on the new agreement between you and the court.